 Drivers tend to rank ‘excessive dwell time at a shipper’ as one of their least favorite parts of the job – especially when they know they’re being detained but can’t always prove it.
-That’s why Hill Brothers uses its Transflo Telematics system to measure dwell time at shipping and receiving facilities.
+That’s why Hill Brothers uses Transflo to measure dwell time at shipping and receiving facilities.
 The Omaha, Nebraska-based fleet uses the data to identify which customers are causing utilization problems so operations and customer service can work to address the issues.

 - Coaching for hours-of-service regulations

 Drivers seek fleets offering integrated technology systems that help them be more efficient to maximize their earnings.
 With Transflo Telematics, Hill Brothers’ operations team can monitor how drivers utilize their available hours.
 The team coaches them on using the application to track their hours, stay on schedule, receive break reminders, and stay compliant with DVIR logging and certification.